Create a Simple RAG Assistant¶

 Prerequisites

-- A session connected and configured with the
+- A connected session, created with the

 LlamaCppengine. - A language model available (e.g.,